 High-level submissions status

-When you click on Job History, you’ll see a list of all the workflow or workflows within the submission along with high-level submission status (succeeded, failed, running, etc.) and a few columns of metadata (such as the submission ID).
+When you click on Job History, you’ll see a list of all the workflows within the submission along with high-level submission status (succeeded, failed, running, etc.) and a few columns of metadata (such as the submission ID).
 For details about a particular submission, click on the link in the "Submission" column.

 Note that if your workflow failed immediately, the problem is almost certainly because it could not find the input file.
 If you are using inputs from the data table, this could be because the attribute name - in the inputs section of the workflow card - did not match the column header in the data table.
-Or it could mean that you don't have access to the bucket where the data are stored.
+Or it could mean that you don't have access to the bucket where the data is stored.

 The next level contains further details about each workflow within the submission and its status (failed, queued, etc.).
 From here you can access more detail by selecting one of the three icons at the right.

 If your job failed because it never started, you won't see these options.